 Finding the best paper for an inkjet printer is made easy right here at The Printer Jam.
 I know many people hate printers but here we love them.
 Flaws and all.
 We love inkjet printers so much we want to help you get the most from it.
 Both Literally and figuratively.
-This site has also covered laser paper, copy paper, and transfer paper.
+This site has also covered laser paper, copy paper, sublimation paper, and transfer paper.
 But this time we’re doing inkjet paper.

 Inkjet printers are kind of special in that they use a liquid process.
 There are certain advantages and disadvantages of this process over laser printers.
 For one, an inkjet can print on plywood.
 Can’t do that with a laser printer.
 Still your average inkjet printer has no issues printing on the heaviest paper.
 While some laser printers struggle with heavier paper.
 Getting your inkjet to feed the paper however… is another matter.